dokku/dokku-redis/README.md

 dokku redis:backup-deauth lolipop
 ```

-### creates a backup of the redis service to an existing s3 bucket
+### create a backup of the redis service to an existing s3 bucket

 ```shell
 # usage